Portland Works: Campaign

 Portland Works is one of very few Sheffield metal trades buildings to have a continuous history of manufacturing since its construction, in 1877.
 For many years it was the home of R. F. Mosley's cutlery business.
 In 2009, a planning application was submitted for Portland Works to be converted into residential flats.
 As a result of this, concerned tenants and supporters set up a campaign to save Portland Works and offer an alternative future based on the existing mix of tenants.
 The 'Save Portland Works' campaign group became a Community Benefit Society in 2011, operating on co-operative principles.
 The Portland Works website outlines the campaign, through which almost £500,000 was eventually raised, with help from the Architectural Heritage Fund website to buy the works outright in early 2013.

 The building is now community owned and operated by over 500 shareholders through one of the largest community benefit societies in the UK.
-Since 2013 a dedicated group of volunteers have been renovating the building, working to preserve as much of the original fabric as possible.
+Since 2013 a group of volunteers have been renovating the building, working to preserve as much of the original fabric as possible.
 By late 2017 about 25% of the Works had been so restored.
 The volunteers have focussed on retaining as much of the original fabric as possible, leading to extensive work being done to retain original pitch-pine window frames, hand forging replacement window catches and pointing the brickwork with lime mortars.
 Interiors are being done equally sensitively whilst attempting to provide some degree of modern comforts, such as roof insulation, good lighting and fire alarms.
 Meanwhile much work is being done in 2018 on restoring many of the complex roofs, funded by an HLF grant.

 A shared meeting space has been created from two street-side workshops, for community and educational use, and a small museum has been built in an adjacent room, celebrating the Mosley family cutlery business and the people who worked there.

 "Robert Fead Mosley" by Anna de Lange (published 2013) outlines the history of the works.
-Available from Portland Works by mail order at £4.